Peter W. Wood

-Peter Wood is an anthropologist and former provost.
+Peter Wood is the President of the National Association of Scholars.
+Dr. Wood is an anthropologist and former provost.
 He was appointed president of the NAS in January 2009.
 Before that he served as NAS’s executive director (2007-2008), and as provost of The King’s College in New York City (2005-2007).

 Dr. Wood was a tenured member of the Anthropology Department at Boston University, where he also held a variety of administrative positions, including associate provost and president’s chief of staff.
 He also oversaw the university’s scholarly publications and served as acting university librarian.

 He received his Ph.D. in anthropology in 1987 from the University of Rochester.
 His dissertation, Quoting Heaven, examined the emergence of an American folk religion and pilgrimage center in rural Wisconsin.
 His undergraduate degree is from Haverford College (1975) and he has a master’s degree in library science from Rutgers University (1977).